Sean Duffy: Political positions

-Duffy has rejected being a member of the Tea Party movement, though he has praised the movement and an associated figure, the conservative political commentator Glenn Beck.
+Duffy rejected being a member of the Tea Party movement, though he has praised the movement and conservative political commentator Glenn Beck.
 In an op-ed for The Washington Times a year after the passage of the Dodd–Frank Wall Street Reform and Consumer Protection Act, he critically reviewed its impact as "woefully under-delivered".
 Duffy has criticized the federal government's response to climate change as an "agenda of control" and has questioned the scientific consensus of climate change.

-In September 2025, Duffy publicly blamed Charlotte city officials for the killing of Iryna Zarutska.
+In September 2025, Duffy criticized Charlotte city officials following the killing of Iryna Zarutska, arguing that the city was responsible for the incident due to its failure to properly penalize the suspect, Decarlos Brown Jr., despite his criminal record, including armed robbery.